 We cannot be certain that our quality controls and procedures will reveal defects in our products or their raw materials, which may not become apparent until after the products have been placed in use in the market.
-Accordingly, there is a risk that products will have defects, which could require a product recall or field corrective action.
+Accordingly, there is a risk that products will have defects, which could result in loss of sales or delays in market acceptance and require a product recall or field corrective action.
 Such remedial actions can be expensive to implement and may damage our reputation, customer relationships and market share.
 We have conducted product recalls and field corrective actions in the past and may do so again in the future.